Kenneth A. Myers III: Selected for DTRA

 Myers was selected as the director of the Defense Threat Reduction Agency in the summer or 2009, was sworn in on July 27, 2009, at The Pentagon, and had an official Assumption of Responsibility Ceremony on September 1, 2009, at DTRA's headquarters on Fort Belvoir, Virginia.
-He leads an organization with approximately 2,000 civilian and military personnel at more than 14 locations around the world, including Russia, Kazakhstan, Azerbaijan, Uzbekistan, Georgia, and Ukraine.
+As DTRA Director, he oversaw an organization with approximately 2,000 civilian and military personnel at more than 14 locations around the world, including Russia, Kazakhstan, Azerbaijan, Uzbekistan, Georgia, and Ukraine.

 Education

 Myers has a bachelor's degree from Virginia Polytechnic Institute and State University; he earned a Master of International Security degree from the Catholic University of America, where he concentrated on the break-up of the former Soviet Union.